COMPASS for Lone Star College

 - North Harris

 - Atascocita Center: The test in this center is available only by appointment.

 - University Park

-The Lone Star COMPASS test presents an excellent opportunity for the students to consider placement in this college for continuing their education.
+The COMPASS presents an excellent opportunity for the students to consider placement in this college for continuing their education.
 By taking this test, each student is able to prove his/her skills in the subjects that they are keen to study in the college or university.

 Terms and Conditions

 Information published in TestPrepPractice.net is provided for informational and educational purpose alone for deserving students, researchers and academicians.
 Though our volunteers take great amount of pain and spend significant time in validating the veracity of the information or study material presented here, we cannot be held liable for any incidental mistakes.
 All rights reserved.
 No information or study material in this web site can be reproduced or transmitted in any form, without our prior consent.
 However the study materials and web pages can be linked from your web site or web page for